-This Bylaws document is developed to protect and control drains and assets, including pumping stations, defences against water, river edge protection works and floodways managed by, or under the control of, the Bay of Plenty Regional Council.

-The region's drains and assets have been constructed to increase productivity of land; and prevent damage, danger and distress to the community from river flooding and problems associated with a lack of drainage.
+This Bylaw document has been developed to protect and control drains and assets, including pumping stations, defences against water, river edge protection works and floodways managed by, or under the control of, the Bay of Plenty Regional Council.
+The region's drains and assets have been constructed to increase productivity of land, and prevent damage, danger, and distress to the community from river flooding, and problems associated with a lack of drainage.